 Wise words, Ricky.

-Incase you're wondering, Rockatansky is the surname of Max, the protagonist in the Mad Max movies: the ultimate survivor, warrior and seemingly indestructible (interestingly, these are also quite handy characteristics to possess when you work in advertising).
+Incase you're wondering, Rockatansky is the surname of Max, the protagonist in the Mad Max movies: the ultimate survivor and warrior (handy attributes to have when you work in advertising).

 Somewhat uniquely, I've sat on both sides of the creative fence - agency and client side.
 Yup, creatives like this really do exist.